Quillor/firstVoteNC/README.md

 ## HOW TO SETUP/RUN THE WP FILES IN YOUR LOCALHOST
-### REMINDERS 'please disable the debug section in wp-config, set your apache/nginx/mysql for MAMP into default port OR port 80(apache/nginx) and port 3306 for mysql'

 1. WP FILES
   - copy the content of your wp-config-sample to wp-config